francescoimola/nevernotready/src/faq.md

 ## Why should I trust a generalist?

-Look, even I didn't trust people who openly claimed to be "generalists" at first!
-For years I worried I was spreading myself too thin.
+Look, at first even I didn't trust people who openly claim to be "generalists".
+Growing up, everyone told me to specialise, find a niche, and get great at it.
+But I didn't do that.
+And so for years I worried I was spreading myself too thin.
 Would my love of all things design and marketing and building and creating make me useless?

-But somewhere along the way, reality hit: the industry needs generalists more than it likes to admit.
-And the inferred benefit is, because generalists don't have that one hyper-specialised talent to ram down your throat, they can help you find more holistic answers to you questions.
-Forget those "your SEO is broken, let me fix it" sort of conversations that leave you wondering what you've just agreed to.
+Somewhere along the way, reality hit: the industry needs generalists more than it likes to admit.
+And the inferred benefit is, because as a marketing generalist I don't have that one hyper-specialised talent to ram down your throat, I can help you find more holistic answers to your questions.

 </section>